Reregistration and Other Review Programs Predating Pesticide Registration Review

 REDs with Product Reregistration Decisions Completed

-Product reregistration has been completed for 281 REDs (out of a total of 384 REDs).
-The 281 REDs that have completed product reregistration include 30 organophosphate (OP) pesticides (out of 31 OPs).
-See list of REDs that have completed product reregistration.
+Product reregistration has been completed for 284 cases (out of a total of 384 cases).
+The 284 cases that have completed product reregistration include 30 organophosphate (OP) pesticides (out of 31 OPs).
+See list of cases that have completed product reregistration.

 EPA may initiate the Pesticide Special Review process when it has reason to believe that the use of a registered pesticide may result in unreasonable adverse effects on people or the environment.
 Special Review usually involves intensive review of only one or a few potential risks.
 The review involves evaluating existing data, acquiring new information and/or studies, assessing the identified risk and determining appropriate risk reduction measures.